 About My Work

 I’m a doctoral student at the School of Information and Library Science at the University of North Carolina at Chapel Hill.
-I’m studying the Connected Learning framework and how libraries facilitate connected learning through interest-driven programs and resources, such as makerspaces, escape rooms, gaming events, and fandom support.
+My primary research interest is Connected Learning in Libraries.
+My dissertation work will focus on the information literacy practices of cosplayers.

 I’m the research assistant on Project READY, a federally-supported professional development program that helps school librarians and their colleagues ensure that their library programs meet the needs of students of color.
 I co-wrote the grant and created face-to-face professional development curriculum materials around culturally sustaining pedagogy.
 I’m currently adapting those materials for online delivery.